billstclair/elm-dynamodb-defunct/amazon-setup.md

 ![DynamoDB Dashboard](https://raw.githubusercontent.com/billstclair/elm-dynamodb-images/master/04-dashboard.png)

 Fillin whichever "Table name" you want, "user" as a "String" field for the "Primary key", check "Add sort key", and enter "appkey" as the sort key.
-Leave "Use default settings" checked, and click "Create":
+Leave "Use default settings" checked, and click "Create" (the names "user" and "appkey" are baked in to the [distributed JavaScript](examples/js/dynamo-backend.js).
+You could use different names, but you'd have to edit the JavaScript to match):

 ![Create Table](https://raw.githubusercontent.com/billstclair/elm-dynamodb-images/master/05-create-table.png)